mabney/old-man-winter/Analysis2017/nationals_2017_R.md

 # Introduction

-I'll take a look at the performance of Old Man Winter at Nationals 2017 too see where we did well, and what we should improve on to step up to the next level.
-Because the stats are primarily offense oriented, I will be doing this by gauging how well we did on offense in comparison to our opponents.
+I'll take a look at the performance of Old Man Winter at Nationals 2017 to see where we did well, and what we should improve on to step up to the next level.
+Because the recorded stats are primarily offense oriented, I will be doing this by gauging how well we did on offense in comparison to our opponents.
 I will be looking at two basic measures:

 -   **Completion rate:** The fraction of throws that are caught.
 This could be broken down into throws that meet certain criteria.
 -   **Conversion rate:** The fraction of **possessions** that result in a goal (versus being turned over).
 Again, possessions can be broken down into certain types (e.g. received the pull or not).

+The data for this analysis can be found in [this](https://github.com/mabney/old-man-winter/blob/master/Analysis2017/nationals_2017_data.csv) csv file.

 # Completion rates